guillermobox/guillermobox.github.io/_docs/pirates.md

 date: 21/04/2017
 ---

-Five pirates are arguing about how to share a 100 coins tresaure.
-They have an interesting method to decide the partition that will be used to distribute the coints between them.
+Five pirates have to share a 100 coins tresaure.
+These are Caribbean pirates, not Somalian or something modern like that, so they have found the booty in an island or something.
+They will use the tradicional pirate method to decide how to distribute the coints between them.

 The method goes like this: the oldest pirate proposes a certain coin distribution, and inmediately all the pirates including him vote the